 V6 Cup - for the Exige V6 Cup and Evora GT4

 2-Eleven/Open – for the four-cylinder supercharged open-top 2-Eleven, or four-cylinder Exige Cup cars and other Elise & Exiges that are not eligible for the other categories.

 Production – for normally-aspirated Elises and the Elise Cup R

 Championship points are scored according to class position, this means that drivers from all three classes have an equal chance of competing for the overall title.
 Current champion Tamas Vizin won from the V6 Cup ranks last year, however titles have previously been claimed from the 2-Eleven and Production classes.

-Lotus Cup Europe enjoys unrivalled support from the Lotus community, many of whom can be found at events.
-The championship is active on social media with well over 60,000 facebook followers and received over 3 million views and 1/4 million likes in the last full year.
+Lotus Cup Europe enjoys unrivalled support from the Lotus community, with many enthusiasts attending events.
+The championship is active on social media with well over 60,000 Facebook followers and all rounds are broadcast on TV and on Facebook.
+Technical support is provided by Group Lotus at all rounds.

-Competitors are assured of maximum time on track during events, and many of these open with a test day, for which drivers are welcome to enter.
-Race weekends start with a free practice session, and this is followed by 30 minutes of qualifying.
-There are two half-hour races, with both standing and rolling starts employed.
+Competitors are assured of maximum time on track during events, with race weekends starting with a minimum of two free practice sessions, which are followed by qualifying.
+There are two or three 25-30 minute races, with both standing and rolling starts employed.

 The Lotus Cup Europe calendar features the continent’s finest circuits, with three of 2021’s rounds supporting the prestigious DTM championship at Monza, Zolder and Nürburgring.
 The season commences at the Hockenheim Historic and moves on to the majestic Spa Francorchamps before the three DTM events.
 The penultimate rounds take place in France alongside spectacular truck racing, with huge crowds at Le Mans for the famous 24 Heures Camions before the season closes at Le Castellet for the Grand Prix de Camions.